Wednesday, December 31, 2014

 The technique is based on the fact that sound waves are mechanical waves that cause air to vibrate when traveling, the paper notes.
 That vibration through air can cause vibration of objects located in its traveling path, especially if the objects are lightweight, thin, and flexible, such as a piece of paper.
 The vibrations, although usually with small amplitudes, can be detected and analyzed algorithmically, and audio reconstructed based on those calculations.

 The authors used a subset-based image-correlation approach to detect the motions of points on the surface of an object, capturing target images with a high-speed camera and applying the Gauss-Newton algorithm and a few other measures to achieve very fast and highly accurate image matching.
-Because the detected vibrations are directly related to sound waves, a simple model was used to reconstruct the original audio information of the .
+Because the detected vibrations are directly related to sound waves, a simple model was used to reconstruct the original audio information of the sound waves.

 While other recent work in the area reports on more sophisticated techniques to compute motion signals, the authors chose a simpler image-matching approach to measure vibration.
 Because light can travel through air considerably farther than sound and can pass through glass, they anticipate that the technique may find applications such as the passive detection of conversations inside of a building from a far distance, Wang said.
 "We are currently improving the technique to increase its accuracy and sensitivity, make the measurements in real-time, and remove interference from other sources."